petsc/petsc/doc/docs/manual/dmplex.rst

   The Hasse diagram for our 2D doublet mesh, expressed as a DAG.

-To use the PETSc API, we first consecutively number the mesh pieces.
+To use the PETSc API, we consecutively number the mesh pieces.
 The PETSc convention in 3 dimensions is to number first cells, then vertices, then faces, and then edges.
 In 2 dimensions the convention is to number faces, vertices, and then edges.
-The user is free to violate these conventions.
-In terms of the labels in :numref:`fig_doubletMesh`, these numberings are
+In terms of the labels in
+:numref:`fig_doubletMesh`, these numberings are

 .. math:: f_0 \mapsto \mathtt{0}, f_1 \mapsto \mathtt{1}, \quad v_0 \mapsto \mathtt{2}, v_1 \mapsto \mathtt{3}, v_2 \mapsto \mathtt{4}, v_3 \mapsto \mathtt{5}, \quad e_0 \mapsto \mathtt{6}, e_1 \mapsto \mathtt{7}, e_2 \mapsto \mathtt{8}, e_3 \mapsto \mathtt{9}, e_4 \mapsto \mathtt{10}